EdwardSmith1884/GEOMetrics/README.md

 </p>

 There are 4 main ideas proposed in this project:
  * A differentaible surface sampling of faces allowing for a point-to-point loss and a point-to-surface loss to be introduced.
+This is examined in the Loss_Comparison directory.
  * A latent loss based on minimizing the distance between encodings of mesh objects produced through a mesh-to-voxel mapping procedure.
  * A extension to the standard Graph Convolution Network called 0N-GCN which prevents vertex smoothing.
 This is defined in Layers.py.
  * An adaptive face splitting procedure which analyses local face curvature to encourage local complexity emerge.